kethons/api-customer-management/README.md

 # Customer Management REST API example application

 This is a bare-bones example of a customer application providing a REST API to create and fetch customer details.

+Please find below some of the aspects covered/in regards to the sample app -

+* H2 in memory database is used.
+* Added support for swagger specification.
+* Unit tests are covered for Controller and Service layers.
+* HATEOAS support has been added for the POST API with self link.
+* README file has been updated with necessary details.

 ## Run the app